8 Ways Retailers Can Use AI For D2C To Drive Revenue & Efficiency6 min readReading Time: 5 minutes

 If sites miss that window, shoppers will simply go to the next shiny thing they find on instagram.

-At the end of the day, recommendation engines and search engines are tools.
+At the end of the day, product recommendation engines and personalized search engines are tools.
 AI is what sits behind that and can look across different decisions.
 D2C brands can take & use the data points these decisions require.